All exhibits

 Find out more about the exhibits

 To solve big societal challenges – from increasing computing power to energy harnessing – we need advanced materials designed with nanoscale precision and accuracy.
-Our research looks at the creation of such materials by controlled deposition and doping of single atoms, then using powerful techniques to understand their effects.
+New research looks at the creation of such materials by controlled deposition and doping of single atoms, then using powerful techniques to understand their effects.

 Humans have unique abilities, and we often investigate ourselves in isolation from the rest of the animal kingdom.
-My research explores how we became (and become) upright, walking, talking, tool-using great apes that we are today -through evolution and development, creating a bridge between us and the natural world.
+This research explores how we became (and become) upright, walking, talking, tool-using great apes that we are today -through evolution and development, creating a bridge between us and the natural world.

 We focus on emerging ethical concerns, data privacy, and social implications of the imminent future of living with personal brain scanners, as wearable tech that you can now buy for less than the price of a mobile phone.